 1. Travel back to Georgian times in Bath, Somerset

-With its magnificent Georgian architecture, historic abbey, and fascinating Roman ruins, being in Bath can feel like you’ve been transported back to a different era.
+With its magnificent Georgian architecture, historic abbey, and fascinating Roman ruins, being in Bath feels like a step back in time.

 It’s a small city that’s perfect for exploring on foot, which makes it a popular choice for a city break.
 And there are plenty of ways to immerse yourself in Bath’s rich history beyond visiting the beautiful abbey and famous Roman Baths.
-Exploring the city’s natural surroundings – for example, by cycling the riverside paths and hiking the National Trust walk that circles the city, are especially lovely activities for September.
+Exploring the city’s natural surroundings by cycling the riverside paths and hiking the National Trust walk that circles the city are great activities for September.

 The annual Jane Austen Festival is also worth a visit.
-Arguably Bath’s most famous resident, the city honours Austen every year, so if you’re a fan of her novels, the festival is an absolute must.
-This 10-day celebration transports you back to Austen’s era and shows you what life was like for characters like Lizzie Bennet in rural England during the late Georgian period.
+Arguably Bath’s most famous resident, the city honours Austen every year, so if you’re a fan of her novels, the festival is a must-visit.
+This 10-day celebration transports you back to Austen’s era and shows what life was like for characters like Lizzie Bennet in rural England during the late Georgian period.

-This year, there’s a Regency Costumed Promenade, where you can march down Bath’s Georgian streets among a sea of bonnets, soldiers, and drummers.
-There are also guided walks, theatrical performances, talks, costumed balls in the city’s historic ballrooms, and much more!
-The Jane Austen Festival will run from 13th to 22nd September 2024.
+This year, on the 13th of September, there’s a Regency Costumed Promenade, where you can march down Bath’s Georgian streets among a sea of bonnets, soldiers, and drummers.
+There are also guided walks, theatrical performances, talks, costumed balls in the city’s historic ballrooms, and much more.
+The Jane Austen Festival will run from 12th to 21st September 2025.
 Check out the full programme here or book tickets on the official website below.

 2. Enjoy breathtaking displays of autumn colour at Westonbirt Arboretum, Gloucestershire